 When you both practice empathy for each other’s plights in your marriage, you will have more patience with each other.

 We talked about how patience is crucial in marriage after baby and it starts with empathy.

-This means communicating to your partner what you are going through and being open and vulnerable with them.
+This means communicating to your partner what you are going through and being open and vulnerable.

-They can’t truly understand how you are feeling if you don’t share it, they don’t know what they don’t know.
+They can’t truly understand your feelings if you don’t share it; they don’t know what they don’t know.

 Try to see things from each other’s perspectives and validate feelings.

 Rediscovering your partner in your marriage after baby is crucial.

 Us moms can, at times, find it hard to get out of mom mode and forget to view our partner as a romantic one instead of a roommate.

 Try to find the things you love about your partner and what made you grow in love with them in the first place.